-Until: Taika Waititi.
-Waititi has been my favourite director for as long as he’s been directing movies.
-When I met Sean about a decade ago, I made him watch Eagle vs. Shark as a litmus test: was he cool enough and funny enough and subversive enough?
+Taika Waititi has been my favourite director for as long as he’s been directing movies.
+When I met Sean about a decade ago, I made him watch Eagle vs. Shark as a litmus test: was he cool enough and funny enough and subversive enough to be with me?
 He was.
 Barely.
 But he has a big penis so I let it slide.

 As you may know, Taika Waititi came on board to direct Thor: Ragnarok and is largely responsible for turning an arrogant god into a thoughtful and affable leader.
 Thor was transformed.
 Thor is fun!
 Plus Waititi gave Thor a haircut and suddenly I was thinking: Thor is hot?

-So Thor has since been my favourite character, which is why I was so sad to see his trajectory in Endgame.
+So Thor has since been my favourite Avenger, which is why I was so sad to see his trajectory in Endgame.
 Thor is suffering from (is it too much to say?)
 PTSD.
-He’s been at constant war for years and has somehow internalized the Snap, blaming himself for failing to “aim for the head,” taking responsibility for Thanos’ humanity-shearing snap.
+He’s been at constant war for years and years, maybe even lifetimes, and has only recently slowed down enough to be crushed by the weight of it all.
+He blames himself for failing to “aim for the head,” taking responsibility for Thanos’ humanity-shearing snap.
 Five years later, the movie finds Thor hidden away with his Ragnarok friends Korg and Miek, playing video games and inciting trolls, drinking too much and letting himself go.
-His physical self reflects his internal turmoil: he isn’t caring for himself anymore.
-Which is really sad, and surprisingly realistic for Marvel, but then they ruin the whole thing by playing it for a laugh.
-As Thor walks into the room, the camera goes to his beer-bloated belly.
-The audience laughs.
+His physical self reflects his internal turmoil; he isn’t caring for himself anymore.
+Which is really sad, and surprisingly realistic for Marvel.
+Thor is a solider returned home from war, and he’s finding that his old life doesn’t fit him anymore.
+It’s such an honest reflection for how many war vets feel when they attempt to reacclimate to civilian life.
+But then they ruin the whole thing by playing it for a laugh.
+As Thor walks into the room, the camera goes straight to his beer-bloated belly.
+Prompted, the audience laughs.
 He is shirtless so we can see the extent of his mortification.
 This man is hurting and Marvel wants us to laugh.

-So it dilutes the very worthy and valid message about mental health and how we all struggle with it.
+This dilutes the very worthy and valid message about mental health and how we all struggle with it.
 If we took away the fat suit punch line, we’re left with a deeply conflicted man who is really suffering.
-He lost his family twice now – The Avengers were his family, and not only are half of them turned to dust, but he has exiled himself from the rest.
-And when he finally does rejoin them, Tony Stark doesn’t ask him how he’s doing, he makes a joke about his appearance (he calls him Lebowski).
+He’s lost his family twice now – The Avengers were his family, and not only are half of them turned to dust, but he has exiled himself from the rest.
+And when he finally does rejoin them, Tony Stark doesn’t ask him how he’s doing, he makes a joke about his appearance.
 True enough: often even our close friends and family miss the signs of depression.
-And who would think of it of such a strong man?
+And who would think it of such a strong man?
 And yet we are all fallible.
 Pain and trauma are the great equalizers of men.

 So it’s nice that Thor gets a moment with his mother, who immediately knows that she is being blessed with a visit from a future-version of her son.
 She doesn’t waste time asking about his appearance or about her own safety, she wants to know about his pain.
 They talk about the true nature of a hero.
 She gives him strength.
 He begins to heal.